jacobmenlove/module-7-challenge/README.md

 The Project Desciption README is in the Challenge folder

-The sample read me is in the Develop Folder within the Challenge Folder
+The sample README is in the Develop Folder within the Challenge Folder